Ruth B. Balser is the State Representative for the 12th Middlesex District, which includes parts of Newton and

 A Leader on Mental Health Issues

 As the first psychologist to serve in the Massachusetts legislature, Representative Balser brings a unique perspective.
 She has made mental health public policy a top priority.
 Recognized for her expertise and leadership on this issue, she was appointed the first House Chair of the Joint Committee on Mental Health and Substance Abuse and served in that role for two terms.
 She has championed many bills and budget amendments with the goal of expanding access to and quality of mental health and addiction services and reducing the stigma associated with these illnesses.
 She is credited with expanding mental health parity in Massachusetts, enactment of an omnibus children’s mental health bill, and protecting behavioral health in health care reform legislation.

 When she is not busy representing the people of Newton at the State House, Ruth spends as much time as she can outdoors.
 Her love for the outdoors translates into her active support for a wide range of bills that would address the challenges we face in protecting the future of our planet.

 In addition to strengthening Article 97 of the constitution by this law, she led local efforts to protect local natural resources including Hammond Pond, Hemlock Gorge, the Charles River Reservation, and Crystal Lake.
 She has been recognized with awards from the Environmental League of Massachusetts and the Newton Conservators for her work in this area.

 In addition to a longstanding commitment to land preservation, Rep. Balser has expanded her environmental commitment to include climate and energy issues.
-In order to “catch up” with the fast-developing science, she attended a 3- day Climate Training run by former Vice-President Al Gore in 2017.
+In order to “catch up” with the fast-developing science, she attended a 3- day Climate Training run by former Vice-President Al Gore.
 She is proud to support important climate legislation.

 Representative for the Garden City